-Grant was appointed Company Secretary of Prophecy in 2013 and a Director in 2015.
-Grant has over 25 years experience in Finance and Accounting matters and provides the Prophecy Board with strong and no options.
+Grant was appointed Company Secretary of Prophecy in May 2013 and a Director in May 2015.
+Grant has over 25 years experience in Finance and Accounting matters and provides the Prophecy Board with strong skills in this area.

-150,000 ordinary shares in Prophecy International Holdings Limited Interest in shares and options entities held in the previous
+Interest in shares and options 150,000 ordinary shares in Prophecy International Holdings Limited and no options.